Proven Recovery Tips to Beat Email Marketing Mistakes

 The example below showcases how WHEREOWARE apologized for sending a test email to its customers.

 Sending an outdated or old deals email to your customers is such a blunder!
 Offering deals in an email that is no more valid will affect your email campaigns badly.
 If you commit a mistake of sending such emails, remember you have really got yourself in a soup.
 This mistake cannot be ignored and you have to take immediate recovery steps.
 Apologize the same day by sending an email campaign along with a valid reason for committing this mistake.

 Sending emails with incorrect personalization might not affect the behavior of your subscribers, but what if your name is mentioned incorrectly?
 You’ll feel offended right?
 So, go ahead and apologize.
 Add a bit of humor to your emails to make them look good and effective.
 Here is an example of the same:

 Well, there are many other small and big mistakes that can happen while shooting an email campaign, and only you can analyze how serious is your mistake.
 If your mistakes are way too serious, go for Apology Emails immediately.
 But, if you think that the mistakes in your emails are one off, and will not affect your email ROI, just make a note of it for future email campaigns, and do not repeat those mistakes.
 Here is a list of the few mistakes that might not require an apology mail, but are worth taking care of:

 • Sending HTML emails with too many images

 • Sending different versions of same emails

 • If you are sending an apology email, make sure you send it only to people who opened it.
-It’s ok if you don’t apologize to those subscribers who are not aware about the mistake.
+It’s okay if you don’t apologize to those subscribers who are not aware of the mistake.

 • You also need to check the unsubscribers list once you realize your email marketing blunder.
 You may wish to create a separate campaign (phone call or social media) to bring these subscribers back to your list.